kestra-io/docs/content/blogs/2024-02-28-dbt-or-sqlmesh.md

 Data engineers often have more complex pipelines than what we see in Modern Data Stack schemas where it’s often about connecting an ingesting tool ([Airbyte](https://airbyte.com/), [Fivetran](https://www.fivetran.com), [dlt](https://dlthub.com/)), transforming tool (dbt), and a reverse ETL tool ([Hightouch](https://hightouch.com/), [Census](https://www.getcensus.com/reverse-etl)) or a dashboarding tool ([Tableau](https://www.tableau.com), [PowerBI](https://www.microsoft.com/en-en/power-platform/products/power-bi), [Metabase](https://www.metabase.com/), [Superset](https://superset.apache.org/)).
 Data teams also need notification services, custom API calls, monitoring, very specific transformations, etc.

-Connecting all those tools needs a control plane - [an orchestrator such as Kestra](https://github.com/kestra-io/kestra).
-Here is how you can easily orchestrate both dbt and SQL Mesh transformation in just a few lines of YAML in Kestra.
+Connecting all those tools needs a central orchestrator such as [Kestra](https://github.com/kestra-io/kestra).

+The following sections will demonstrate how you can easily orchestrate dbt and SQL Mesh transformations in just a few lines of YAML code in Kestra.

 ### Orchestrating SQL Mesh with Kestra